Asymmetric GANs for Image-to-Image Translation: AsymmetricGAN

-In this part, we start to introduce the supervised framework of the proposed AsymmetricGAN for the hand gesture-to-gesture translation task.
-The framework is shown in Fig.~\ref{fig:mainFramework_sup}, which consists of asymmetric dual generators (i.e., $G^t$ and $G^r$) and a discriminator~$D$.
-Specifically, we concatenate the input image $x$ and the target hand skeleton $l_y$, and input them into the translation generator $G^t$ and synthesize the target image $y'{=}G^t(x, l_y)$.
-Different from GestureGAN~\cite{tang2018gesturegan}, which adopts the same generator to reconstruct the original input image, we propose an asymmetric reconstruction generator $G^r$ to benefit more from the image translation process.
-The conditional hand skeleton $l_x$ together with the generated image $y'$ are input into the reconstruction generator $G^r$, and produce the reconstructed input image $\widehat{x}$.
-We formalize the process as $\widehat{x}{=}G^r(y',l_x){=}G^r(G^t(x,l_y), l_x)$.
-Then the optimization objective is to make $\widehat{x}$ as close as possible to $x$.

-\textbf{Model Optimization.} For better optimizing the proposed AsymmetricGAN on the hand gesture-to-gesture translation task, we adopt six loss functions, i.e., cycle-consistency loss, color loss, adversarial loss, identity preserving loss, perceptual loss and total variation loss.
-These optimization losses and the proposed framework are jointly learned in an end-to-end fashion during the training stage.

-\textit{Cycle-Consistency Loss.} This loss ensures the consistency between the source image $x$ and the reconstructed image $\widehat{x}$, and it can be defined as,

-Note that different from PG$^2$~\cite{ma2017pose}, DPIG~\cite{ma2017disentangled} and PoseGAN~\cite{siarohin2018deformable}, which only use the target keypoints or skeletons to guide the image generation process, the proposed AsymmetricGAN not only uses the target keypoints or skeletons to guide the image translation process, but also uses them to guide the image reconstruction process.
-In this way, the cycle consistency can further be guaranteed.

-\textit{Color Loss.} We also adopt an improved pixel loss, i.e., channel-wise color loss, to reduce the ``channel pollution'' issue~\cite{tang2018gesturegan}.
-The loss can be expressed as,

-where $y^r$, $y^g$ and $y^b$ denote the red, green and blue color channels of image $y$.
-The intuition is that the generation of a 3-channel image is much more complex than the generation of a 1-channel image.
-Moreover, by calculating the loss of each channel independently, the error from each channel will not influence other channels.

-\textit{Conditional Adversarial Loss.} The goal of vanilla GAN loss is to train the generator $G$ which learns the mapping from random noise $z$ to the image $y$.
-The mapping $G(z) {\rightarrow} y$ can be learned through the following function,
+\textbf{Optimization Functions of Supervised Framework.} Other optimization objects for the supervised framework are the conditional adversarial loss, the improved pixel loss, the perceptual loss, and the total variation loss.

-Base on this, CGANs try to learn the mapping from a conditional image $x$ to the target image $y$.
-The generator $G^t$ tries to generate image $y'{=}G^t(x)$ which cannot be distinguished from the real image $y$, while the discriminator $D$ tries to detect the fake images produced by $G^t$.
-Thus, the objective function of a CGAN can be expressed as,
+\textit{Conditional Adversarial Loss.} The goal of CGANs try to learn the mapping from a conditional image $x$ to the target image $y$.
+The generator $G^t$ tries to generate image $y'{=}G^t(x)$ which cannot be distinguished from the real image $y$, while the discriminator $D$ tries to detect the fake images produced by~$G^t$.

 where $D$ tries to distinguish the fake image pair $(x, G^t(x, l_y))$ from the real image pair $(x, y)$.
 To jointly learn the images and the hand skeletons, we make a modification base on Eq.~\eqref{eq:cgan},